Caleb9/stubby/README.md

+# ARCHIVED

+There's now a Dockerfile in the [official stubby repository](https://github.com/getdnsapi/stubby).

 # About Stubby

 Stubby is an application that acts as a local **DNS Privacy stub resolver** (using DNS-over-TLS).
 Stubby encrypts DNS queries sent